-After checking into my hotel, all dark wood and antlers, I strolled the main street, lined with hiking outfitters, skiing shops and hotels.
+After checking into my hotel, all dark wood and antlers, I strolled the main street, lined with hiking outfitters, ski shops, and hotels.
 The restaurants are hidden inside of the hotels, making it difficult to shop menus on the street.
-At mine, I had mustard-and-beet soup, poached trout and walnut bread.
+At mine, I had mustard-and-beet soup, poached trout, and walnut bread.
 (In Italian-Swiss Lugano, bread is made with olives.
 Walnut bread indicated I was now in the Engadin.)

 Next day, I used the swipe-able Engadin Card, provided by the hotel, to ride the buses and lifts for free.
 A nice benefit.
-Caught the bus just outside the hotel to Punt Muragi Talstation.
-There, the funicular climbs slowly and steeply to Muottas Muragl, over eight-thousand-feet high.
+I caught the bus just outside the hotel to Punt Muragi Talstation.
+There, the funicular climbs slowly and steeply to Muottas Muragl, over eight thousand feet high.
 Halfway up, I was back in the snow.

 On top is a lodge and restaurant.
-Workers were shoveling yesterday’s snow from the deck and the occasional sunshine was helping.
+Workers were shoveling yesterday’s snow from the deck with the help of occasional sunshine.
 Much colder and windier, but the view of the Bernina Alps across the Engadine Valley was spectacular.

 The Bernina Range in Eastern Switzerland is one of the highest of the Alps, covered with many glaciers.
-Piz Bernina, at over thirteen-thousand feet, is its tallest peak.
+Piz Bernina, at over thirteen thousand feet, is its tallest peak.
 The Engadin Valley lies at the center of the range.
-The upper end of the valley cradles a chain of lakes and the town of St. Moritz, which hosted both the 1928 and 1948 Winter Olympics.
+The upper end of the valley cradles a chain of lakes and the town of Saint Moritz, which hosted both the 1928 and 1948 Winter Olympics.

 I wanted to hike the trail from Muottas Muragl to Alp Languard, but it was slippery with ice and a long way down.
 I watched several serious-looking trekkers attempt it and turn back.
 Another day.

 Back in Pontresina, I visited the Burial Church of Santa Maria, a Swiss heritage site.
-The church is small and covered floor to ceiling with colorful 13th-century frescoes.
-Five-hundred years ago, they served the purpose of educating churchgoers who couldn’t read the Bible.
+The church is small and covered floor to ceiling with colorful frescoes from the 1200s.
+Eight hundred years ago, they served the purpose of educating churchgoers who couldn’t read the Bible.

 I toured the Alpine Museum, an electic mix of butterfly and mineral collections, stuffed birds, and antique skiing and climbing equipment.